Forms, Policies, and Procedures Concerning Accessibility Services

 The Office of Human Resources will make a reasonable effort to notify co-workers impacted by the accommodation.

-Removal of Service Animal or Therapy Animal
+Removal of Service Animal or Emotional Support Animal

 - the animal poses a direct threat to the health or safety of others, or